 What Affects Your Playtime?

-Real-time mechanics also slow things down naturally.
-Certain Pokémon appear at specific real-world times, and construction projects can take hours to complete.
+Real-time mechanics create natural pacing.
+Certain Pokémon only appear at specific real-world times, and construction timers can stretch into multiple hours per project.

 Playtime by Player Type